sentinel-hub/collections/collections/planet-basemaps/sandbox-data.md

 TODO: add links
 -->

-<p>Near daily global medium resolution imagery that generates visually consistent and scientifically accurate mosaics.</p>

-<p>A collection of PlanetScope for a limited area and time of interest is available with the CC-BY-SA license.</p>
+<p> This sandbox collection of  <a href="https://developers.planet.com/docs/basemaps/">Planet Basemap</a> offers a limited area and time of interest.
+Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the <a href="https://creativecommons.org/licenses/by-nc/4.0/">CC-BY-NC license.</a></p>

 ## Collections